KindleModding/kindlemodding.github.io/jailbreaking/WinterBreak/index.md

 6. Delete the cache directory in the path `.active_content_sandbox/store/resource/LocalStorage`.
 If this folder has not yet been generated, browse the Kindle Store for another couple of minutes until it is generated.
 Make sure to always delete the previously mentioned `update.bin.tmp.partial` file, especially before any rebooting
 7. Once deleted, copy the Winterbreak files to your Kindle and reboot
 8. Open the Kindle Store on your Kindle, when prompted, click `Yes` to turn off Airplane mode

+### Factory Reset
+> Faced this error and found a solution [DiabloSat](https://github.com/progzone122) & [Rexathion1](https://github.com/Rexathion1)

+1. Factory Reset your Kindle
+2. Before registering - plug your Kindle into your PC, move the WinterBreak files to the root of your storage space
+3. Login to your account, and enable Airplane mode as soon as possible
+4. Connect your Kindle into your PC and delete the cache directory at the path `.active_content_sandbox/store/resource/LocalStorage` (skip this step if the `LocalStorage` directory does not exist)
+5. Reboot your Kindle
+6. Open the Kindle Store on your Kindle
+7. When prompted, click `Yes` to turn off Airplane mode

 # Special Thanks To Our Courageous Beta Testers
 - Crystals (Bricked their PW4 testing)